Beta-Galactosidase, Blood Spot

 An interpretive report will be provided.

-Properly submitted specimens with results <5.0 nmol/h/mL are consistent with beta-galactosidase deficiency (GM1 gangliosidosis and Morquio B disease).
+Properly submitted specimens with results less than 5.0 nmol/h/mL are consistent with beta-galactosidase deficiency (GM1 gangliosidosis and Morquio B disease).
 Further differentiation between GM1 and Morquio B is dependent on the patient's clinical findings.

 Normal results (> or =5.0 nmol/h/mL) are not consistent with beta-galactosidase deficiency.